-In this Stolen Goat bib shorts review we take an in-depth look at one of Stolen Goat’s core products, the bodyline one bib shorts.
+In this, our Stolen Goat bib shorts review we take an in-depth look at one of Stolen Goat’s core products, the bodyline one bib shorts.
 We tried and tested them on heavy duty day rides in the Dolomites and Italian Alps.
 Here we fill you in on our experience (you can nip to the conclusion if you want the short answer!).

-Full disclosure: Stolen Goat gave us these bib shorts to try - more details of how that came about, here - but the opinions you'll read here are honest and our own.
-Also be aware that this post contains affiliate links (more details at the bottom of the page).
+Full disclosure: Stolen Goat gave us these bib shorts to try – more details of how that came about, here – but the opinions you’ll read here are honest and our own.

 2022 update: don’t miss Stolen Goat’s new custom kit service.
 Here’s more info on how it all works.

 Stolen Goat keep the styling on the shorts to a minimum.
 Probably wise given there’s lots of bold colours in many of their jerseys!